Deeplocal/scrubber/README.md

    `cd Projects`

-7. Set up the Speaker Bonnet with Adafruit's installer— yup, you do actually have to run the script and reboot twice.
+7. Set up the Speaker Bonnet with Adafruit's installer – yup, you do actually have to run the script and reboot twice.

    1. `curl -sS https://raw.githubusercontent.com/adafruit/Raspberry-Pi-Installer-Scripts/master/i2samp.sh | bash`
    2. `sudo reboot now `